WebOfTrustInfo/rwot3-sf/event-documents/plenaries/2-lightning.md

 How do you create identity for children who can't decide for themselves?
 On the opposite side of the spectrum, what about adults who can no longer control their self-sovereign identity due to accident, etc.?

 The question is essentially _when do you step in as a guardian?_ And _what rules do you need to follow?_ This requires _digital guardians_ who look after other peoples' identities.
-(There are technical ways to do this, but we need something that the rest of the world can use.)
+(There are technical ways to do this, such as Shamir secret sharing, but we need something that the rest of the world can use.)

 Another question is, _are current models of guardians and godparents and such translateable into the digital world?_